Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 The flares select switch (<num>9</num>) controls how countermeasures will be released when the pilot presses the dispense button.

-In the NORMAL setting, countermeasure are released according to combined settings of the [CCU](../../wso/left_console/center_section.md#anale-40-cockpit-control-unit-ccu) and the Programmer.
+In the NORMAL setting, countermeasures are released according to the combined settings of the [CCU](../../wso/left_console/center_section.md#anale-40-cockpit-control-unit-ccu) and the Programmer.

-FLARES position allows the pilot to dispense single flare with each dispense button press regardless of CCU and Programmer settings.
+FLARES position allows the pilot to dispense a single flare with each dispense button press regardless of CCU and Programmer settings.

 ### Power On Indicator Light